karink520/git-and-github-intro/git_workshop.md

 ## II.
 Connect your new repository to GitHub

 1. Log in to GitHub.
-2. Click "New Repository" in the upper left and fill out the form to give your repository a name.
+2. Click "New" in the upper left and fill out the form to give your repository a name.
 3. Follow the instructions under "Push an  existing repository", which will ask you to enter some code back in the terminal/command line that is analogous to the following, but with your own repository url filled in:

     `git remote add origin https://github.com/username/new_repo`

     `git push -u origin master`

 4. Check that the example file you made in part I should shows up in your account on GitHub!
+(You should see it under the code tab.)

 You now have a local repository on your computer that is connected to a remote repository on GitHub.
 In step 3, we followed convention by giving the remote repository the short name of `origin` (its longer name is something like `https://github.com/username/new_repo`, but we don't want to type that out all the time!).
 When you see `origin` throughout this workshop, you should be thinking about the repository living remotely, on GitHub, rather than the the local one on your computer.